wkumari/draft-wkumari-dnsop-extended-error/README.md

    this flag is only a suggestion or hint.
 Receivers can choose to ignore this hint.

+   The EXTRA-INFO textual field may be zero-length, or may hold additional information useful to network operators.

 4. Defined Extended DNS Errors

    This document defines some initial EDE codes.
 The mechanism is